 “CONNECTED” Brings Together Youth-Serving Communities Nationwide

 WASHINGTON, D.C.
-(Feb.12, 2019) – The National Council for Behavioral Health is pleased to announce the five pilot organizations chosen for CONNECTED, a two-year initiative designed to reduce anxiety, depression and suicide among young people aged 10 to 24 in underserved communities.
+(Feb.12, 2019) – The National Council for Mental Wellbeing is pleased to announce the five pilot organizations chosen for CONNECTED, a two-year initiative designed to reduce anxiety, depression and suicide among young people aged 10 to 24 in underserved communities.

 The selected participants chosen from more than 250 applicants are:

 - Anchorage Community Mental Health Services – Anchorage, Alaska

 - Catholic Charities Archdiocese of New Orleans – New Orleans, La.

 - Motivation Education & Training – New Caney, Texas